ydavidchen/machine-learning-id-of-tnbc/README.md

 David Chen, Ph.D.

-## Goals
+## Primary Objective

-To build a binary classifier that identifies breast cancer samples that are "triple negative" (which are the most aggressive and difficult to treat).
+To build a binary classifier that identifies breast cancers that are "triple negative", which do not express ER, PR and HER2 hormone receptors.
+This cancer subtype is of interest because they are aggressive and do not respond to hormonal therapies that are otherwise effective in treating cancers.

 ## Software & Libraries

 This project focuses on **AWS Sagemaker**, featuring:

+* scikit-learn Gaussian SVM: benchmark model
-* Sagemker - XGBooast
+* Sagemker XGBooast with hyperparameter tuning: target model
-* Sagemaker - PyTorch
-* Sagemaker - SKLearn (benchmark model)

 Libraries for supporting the project includes:

+* sagemaker &amp; boto3 for AWS S3 file access, Notebook instance/sessions
 * scikit-learn (Model Selection, Preprocessing modules, Metrics, Unsupervised Learning)
-* Pandas for data wrangling &amp; management
+* pandas for data wrangling &amp; management
-* Matplotlib, numpy
+* matplotlib, numpy, scipy.stats

 ## Data Source